bugtrons/bugtrons-1/README.md

   - Enter your details in the `HACKERS.md` file in the specified manner
   - Commit your changes in the new branch and push to github
   - Create a Pull Request
-- This will serve as your registration and a user specific `hacker-{user}` repository will be generated, where you'll be added as Outside Collaborator to access as Admin.
+- This will serve as your registration and a user specific `hacker-<user-name>` repository will be generated, where you'll be added as Outside Collaborator to access as Admin.
 - Now, you're set to push all your code onto the private repository created for you. :fire:

 **NOTE:**